DukeLurkin/portfolio-page/README.md

 ## Usage

-You can use this site to see if I'm any good at coding.
+This site will be used to display my work.

 ## Credits